thomasdenney/FAQ/README.md

 ###What can I do if somebody copies my app?

-If there is a copyright issue (i.e. they're purporting to be you, or they've literally cloned your apps' entire UI and feature set) you need to go through the [iTunes Content Dispute](http://www.apple.com/legal/internet-services/itunes/appstorenotices/) system.
+If there is a copyright issue (i.e. they're purporting to be you, or they've literally cloned your app's entire UI and feature set) you need to go through the [iTunes Content Dispute](http://www.apple.com/legal/internet-services/itunes/appstorenotices/) system.

 ##Contracting and Employment